erlhuang/foodconsensus-backend/README.md

 }
 ```

 # GET /motionchoices

+WIP!!!
 Displays motion choices in accordance to the specific motion
 and whether the user is invited to the motion.
+Currently
+hardcoded to a specific user as authentication is not implemented
+yet.

 # POST /motionchoices
 Adds a motion choice to the database.
 A Motion choice is a specific option that will be displayed for a corresponding motion.
 The necessary information for the body are the corresponding IDs for the corresponding motion and choice entries in the database.
 An example JSON object is as follows: